HIV and AIDS

 Over 25 years later, Johnson has made good on his plan.
 While still involved in sports as a commentator, he also started the Magic Johnson Foundation, an educational organization whose aim is to prevent the spread of HIV.

 Aside from being known as an Olympic diving champion in the 1980s, Louganis is also one of the most famous faces of HIV awareness.
 He was diagnosed with HIV in 1988 and has since used his passion of diving as a force to keep him going.

 In thinking back to his diagnosis, Louganis told ESPN in 2016, “My doctor encouraged me that the healthiest thing for me would be to continue training for the Olympics.
 The diving was much more of a positive thing to focus on.
 I did suffer from depression; if we had a day off, I couldn’t get out of bed.
 I would just pull the covers over my head.
 But as long as I had something on the calendar, I showed up.”

-Today Louganis remains a regular inspiration — not just for athletes, but for those who are battling HIV stigma, too.
+Today Louganis remains a regular inspiration — not just for athletes, but also for those who battle HIV stigma.

 5. Freddie Mercury

 He was 45 years old at the time of his death in November 1991.
-His melodic voice and musical talents continue to inspire people today, as well as his fight against HIV.
+His melodic voice and musical talents, as well as his fight against HIV, continue to inspire people today.